GeoMigrata/dotMigrata/USAGE.md

 ## Working with Snapshots

 The snapshot system provides XML-based serialization for saving and loading simulation configurations.
-Snapshots use PersonCollection specifications for efficient storage and deterministic reproducibility.
+Snapshots store PersonCollection specifications for efficient storage and deterministic reproducibility.

 ### Loading a Snapshot from File